Loyalsock Township High School

 Loyalsock Township High School (Grades 9–12) is a medium-sized, suburban high school located in Loyalsock Township, Pennsylvania (near the city of Williamsport).
-As of the 2016–2017 school year, the school reported an enrollment of 597 pupils in grades 9th through 12th.
+As of the 2024–2025 school year, the school reported an enrollment of 440 pupils in grades 9th through 12th.

+The Loyalsock HS building is connected to the Loyalsock MS and shares multiple facilities such as the library and cafeteria.

+The Loyalsock HS also has multiple modern sport facilities.
+These facilities include the Kenneth M. Robbins Stadium, which holds football and soccer games.
+The Loyalsock HS has also built a new gym in 2023, called Lancer Arena, an addition to the high school building.
+This gym holds sports such as boys and girls basketball.

-The mascot for the school is the Lancer, and the school's colors are Maroon, White and Carolina blue.
+The mascot for the school is the Lancer, and the school's colors are maroon, white and Carolina blue.

 Sports

 The sports funded by the district are: